8 Natural Remedies for Chronic Fatigue Syndrome

 Chronic Fatigue Syndrome goes beyond general tiredness and impacts your days, mood and energy.
 Here are the best natural options for treating this often misunderstood health condition.

-Take 600 to 900 milligrams of a valerian extract standardized to 0.4% valerinic acids an hour before bed.
+Take 600 to 900 milligrams of a valerian extract standardized to 0.4 per cent valerinic acids an hour before bed.
 The valerian helps you get a good night’s sleep, which also helps fight fatigue.
 To treat chronic fatigue syndrome (CFS), take the herb nightly for at least two months.

 Some people with CFS tend to have abnormally low blood pressure.
 If you’re one of them, and your symptoms include mostly fatigue—not pain—this supplement may help with energy levels.
 The herb contains an anti-inflammatory compound that increases sodium levels in the blood, which usually leads to higher blood pressure.
-Take 500 milligrams, 2 to 3 times a day.
+Take 500 milligrams, two to three times a day.

 Ginseng, considered a “tonic” herb, may help with your fatigue, especially if it’s mild.
 In one study, CFS patients with mild fatigue who took Siberian ginseng daily for 4 months reported less fatigue that improved faster than those who took a placebo.
 Those with severe fatigue, however, showed no improvement in fatigue, although they did report less depression.
 Take 400 to 500 milligrams of standardized extract containing 2.24 milligrams of combined eleutherosides B and E daily.

 This herb may improve concentration and alertness by boosting blood flow to the brain.
 Because it’s an antioxidant, it may also help protect muscles from oxidative damage that contributes to muscle pain in CFS.
-Take 80 to 120 milligrams twice a day of a product standardized to 24% flavonoids and 6% to 7% terpene lactones.
+Take 80 to 120 milligrams twice a day of a product standardized to 24 per cent flavonoids and six to seven per cent terpene lactones.

 People with CFS tend to have low levels of essential fatty acids, which are important for reducing inflammation and boosting immunity.
-In one study, people who supplemented with essential fatty acids experienced fewer symptoms after 8 to 12 weeks.
-Take either 2 grams fish oil and 2 grams flax oil or 4 grams of a combination of evening primrose oil and fish oil.
+In one study, people who supplemented with essential fatty acids experienced fewer symptoms after eight to 12 weeks.
+Take either two grams fish oil and two grams flax oil or four grams of a combination of evening primrose oil and fish oil.

 To help you sleep at night, take 1 to 3 milligrams melatonin an hour before bed in lieu of or in addition to the valerian.
 Although there are no studies on its use for CFS, other research finds that this supplement can improve sleep-wake cycles and energy levels in shift workers and people suffering from jet lag.